Tom Yum Goong: The Protector

 Confessions of a Tom Yum Goong Movie Fan

 I must have watched this movie a half dozen times.
 And why not, it's from my home country of Thailand.
 Love the Thai Elephant walking on the Harbor Bride.
 My wife has about had it.
 I'm suppose to be looking for a rug cleaning company since we are having a baby shower here in about a month and the wife wants the apartment looking spiffy.
 I keep sneeking looks at a look at the scene where Jaa is fighting half a hundred villains all by himself from the first floor to the fourth floor of a building.
 Opps she caught me again.
-OK I will do a search for rug cleaning 10128, Manhattan - that's the zip for the upper west side of NYC.
+OK I will do a search for "rug cleaners NYC 10128, Manhattan" - that's the zip for the upper east side of NYC.
 That's pretty specific.
 Ah found one and they look like a great match.
 Rug Pro, I like the name.
 Hope they live up to the copy on their site.
 Update: our oriental and other carpets are all clean.
 Several of the silk carpet needed new fringes and RugPro repaired them as well.
 I am back in the den relaxing and watching Thai Dragon again with some friends who are Thai boxing freaks.
 Life is good.

 *** Tom Yum Goong is the third reunion of the five marketers: Somsak Techarattanaprasert, Prachya Pinkaew, Panom Yeerum (Tony Jaa), Mum Jokmok and Panna Ritthikrai, after they have worked together in Ong-Bak, and Bodyguard Na Liam.